heychowdhury/hello-world/README.md

-# hello-world
+# hello-world!
-My first repository
+My first repository.
-hi there, i am here to introduce myself a a github contributor
+hi there, i am here to introduce myself a a github contributor. github is interesting.